NKaufhold/IO-Bubblesort/README.md

 # IO-Bubblesort

 _____________________________________________________________________________________________________________________________
 This repository is my first try on GitHub as well as my first attempt to code with C++.
+It was part of a C++ training three months ago.

 I have to apologize for every mistake.

 My comments are in German.
 In the future, I'll write them in English.
 _____________________________________________________________________________________________________________________________